ahmadalwy3/ahmadalwy3/How-to-whitelist-a-web-site.md

 #### A Youtube channel

-There is a user script on [Greasy Fork](https://greasyfork.org/): [YouTube - whitelist channels in uBlock Origin](https://greasyfork.org/en/scripts/22308-youtube-whitelist-channels-in-ublock-origin).
-I can't vouch for the script, you will have to find out yourself whether it works.
+There are user scripts on [Greasy Fork](https://greasyfork.org/), for example: [YouTube - whitelist channels in uBlock Origin](https://greasyfork.org/en/scripts/22308-youtube-whitelist-channels-in-ublock-origin).
+I can't vouch for the scripts, you will have to find out yourself whether they work.

 ### Other details